 Craving ramen, but want something that is more traditionally Japanese?
 At Hakubaku USA we pulled together our Ten Best Ramen recipes from our staff.
 Although this may not your best 10 ramen, we feel that these are popular enough to warrant a second look.

-Experience the taste of fresh ramen at home, try these great ideas below.
+Experience the taste of authentic Japanese ramen at home, try these great ideas below.
 They are sure to lift your spirits and aren’t too hard on the wallet (we promise).
-And now we present our staff picks of the best 10 ramen ..
+And now we present our staff picks of the best 10 ramen.

 1. Sapporo Miso Ramen (Staff Top Pick)

 Sapporo, the capital of Japan’s northernmost prefecture of Hokkaido, is known as the birthplace of miso-style ramen.
 Miso ramen is one of the most popular ramen (other than Tonkotsu) in Japan just because of the ubiquitous use of Japanese soybean paste.
 But Tonkotsu with Miso ramen is by far the most popular ramen combination!

 To make this local specialty, fragrant soybean paste is sauteed together with ginger and garlic and mixed together with pork broth for a hearty bowl of ramen that hits the spot on even the coldest winter days.
 Toppings include roasted chashu pork, bamboo shoots, and bean sprouts.
 You can also request to add corn and a creamy pat of butter, two local Hokkaido specialty products.